mongolar/mongolar/README.md

 ```
 You should be running, let me know if you have problems in the issue que.

 ##This is a very early BETA
 This is in no way production ready.
 There is still a lot to be done.

-##Admin and OAuth controllers
-I wrote two packages that are included with this code repository called admin and oauth, they are not well written and I rushed through them.
-I wanted to create a UI where people could understand what this project does.
-Those controller packages should not be considered production ready,
-and may not even be developed further.
-If they do get developed further (read as severely overhauled), you can expect them to eventually be broken out to separate projects.

 ##Credits
 There are several credits needed to be doled out.